 NYSE Tick Index

-On the chart above you have a one minute chart for the $TICK.
-(Nyse Tick on ThinkOrSwim)
+The chart above is a one minute chart for the Nyse Tick. ($TICK on ThinkOrSwim)

-Note: You can get my chart layouts for thinkorswim or sierra charts at the end of this post.
+Note: You can get my nyse tick chart layouts for thinkorswim or sierra charts at the end of this post.

 The green line represents the high for the day and the red line the low for the day.
-I also include a 1 minute ema to help see the overall trend better.
+I also include a 1 minute exponential moving average to help see the overall trend better.

-For example, assume the NYSE has about 2800 stocks.
-If 1800 of those stocks are on an uptick and 1000 on a downtick, they NYSE Tick reading at that moment would be +1000.
+For example, the New York Stock Exchange has about 2800 stocks.
+If 1800 of those stocks are on an uptick, and 1000 on a downtick, the NYSE Tick reading at that moment would be +1000.

-This provides you with a view of market sentiment in the short term.
+This provides you with a view of market bias in the short term.

 Key Tick Levels

 Market bias is considered to be neutral when the tick reading is close to zero.
 During a neutral bias the number of traders taking the offer (buying) and hitting the bid (selling) is balanced.

 A positive tick count signals bullish sentiment and a negative tick count signals bearish sentiment.